 Aside from acting, Hannah is committed to environmentalism and has been a greening consultant for events such as the Virgin Music Festival, attended by over 150,000 people.
 Her many speaking engagements include keynote speeches at the UN Climate Change Summit, UN Global Business Conference on the environment, Natural and Organic Products Expo, LOHAS and numerous national and international universities, conferences and events.
 She is a member of the World Future Council, sits on the boards of the Sylvia Earle Alliance, Mission Blue, Eco America, Environmental Media Association (EMA), The Somaly Mam Foundation, and the Action Sports Environmental Coalition, She is the founder of the Sustainable Biodiesel Alliance (SBA).

-Hannah has chosen a vegan lifestyle as another way to slow the progression of climate change.
-In addition to the inhumane treatment that animals receive in factory farms, Hannah pointed out that the farms are also “producing massive amounts of pollution and methane… which is a more potent greenhouse gas than carbon.”
+Hannah has been vegetarian since the age of 11 when she found out that some cows she met would be dead the next day.
+Since then, Hannah has chosen a vegan lifestyle as a way to slow the progression of climate change.
+In addition to the inhumane treatment that animals receive in factory farms, Hannah pointed out that the farms are also “producing massive amounts of pollution and methane… which is a more potent greenhouse gas than carbon”.

 “I literally lost the ability to disassociate what was on my plate from the creature it had been.”